Moti Island

 Moti or Motir is a volcanic island in the western side of Halmahera island, Indonesia.
-While administratively part of the city of Ternate, it is situated between the islands of Tidore to its north and Makian to its south.
+While administratively part of the city of Ternate, it is situated between the islands of Tidore and Mare to its north and Makian to its south.
 The 5 km wide island is surrounded by coral reefs.
 Its summit is truncated and the volcano contains a crater at the south-west side.

-Moti has an area of 24.78 km2 and had a population of 4,811 at the 2020 Census; it is governed as the district (kecamatan) of Moti within the City (kota) of Ternate.
+Moti has an area of 24.78 km2 and a population of 4,811 as at the 2020 Census; the official estimate as at mid 2023 was 4,680.
+The inhabitants speak the Tidore language (except for a small number in the south of the island, who speak the East Makian language).
+It is governed as the district (kecamatan) of Moti within the City (kota) of Ternate.